Regal-Internet-Brothers/regal-modules/README.md

 modules
 =======

-This repository contains the *stable* public modules I've written in [Monkey](https://github.com/blitz-research/monkey).
-Any of my public modules that are not found in this repository are considered experimental or otherwise separate.
+This repository contains the *stable* public modules written by The Regal Internet Brothers in [Monkey](https://github.com/blitz-research/monkey).
+Any of our public modules that are not found in this repository are considered experimental or otherwise separate.
+That being said, they belong in the same parent directory when used.

 All functionality is *'as-is'*, some things may not work as expected.
 That being said, I personally use many of these modules, so if a module makes it here, I've deemed it suitable for real-world use.